JohnSnowLabs/johnsnowlabs/docs/_posts/bunyamin-polat/2023-05-29-fingen_flant5_finetuned_fiqa_en.md

 ## Description

 The `fingen_flant5_finetuned_fiqa` model is the Text Generation model that has been fine-tuned on FLAN-T5 using FIQA dataset.
-FLAN-T5 is a state-of-the-art language model developed by Facebook AI that utilizes the T5 architecture for text-generation tasks.
+FLAN-T5 is a state-of-the-art language model developed by Google AI that utilizes the T5 architecture for text-generation tasks.

 {:.btn-box}
 <button class="button button-orange" disabled>Live Demo</button>